 Company Valuation

-Capstone’s approach to company valuation is multi-dimensional: we combine proprietary analytical tools with our deep experience of M&A transactions across a broad range of companies and industries.
+Using a multi-dimensional approach: we combine proprietary analytical tools with our deep experience of M&A transactions across a broad range of companies and industries.

 Valuation is as much art as science, requiring the exercise of good judgment combined with a systematic analysis of the data.
 That’s why experience is such an essential ingredient of the process.
 There are many ways to calculate a company’s financial value, and none of them are perfect.
 All methods require trade-offs, which must be balanced with the strategic objectives driving the deal.
 Capstone’s solution is to adopt multiple perspectives, while exercising patient and thorough analysis to deliver reliable results.